The Jamneshan-Tao conjecture for finite abelian groups of bounded rank: Introduction

-Recently, several works have made progress towards the Jamneshan--Tao conjecture, including an inverse theorem for finite abelian groups in terms of projected nilsequences \cite{CGSS-projnil}, and a proof of the conjecture in the case of groups of bounded exponent \cite{JST-bndexp}.
+Recently, several works have made progress towards a proof of the Jamneshan--Tao conjecture, including an inverse theorem for finite abelian groups in terms of projected nilsequences \cite{CGSS-projnil}, and a proof of the conjecture in the case of groups of bounded exponent \cite{JST-bndexp}.

 We refer to all the aforementioned works for further background on inverse theorems for the Gowers norms and on higher-order Fourier analysis more generally.
-We also refer to works in the quantitative direction of improving the bounds for the inverse theorem, for specific classes of finite abelian groups \cite{GM, LSS, Manners, M2}, or for specific Gowers norms on all such groups \cite{M}.
+We also refer to works in the quantitative direction of improving the bounds for the inverse theorem, for specific classes of finite abelian groups \cite{LSS, Manners, Mili2}, or for specific Gowers norms on all such groups \cite{Mili-Gen}.